Financial Independence Definition

 And when you start you want to do it gradually, with methods that are known to have fewer risks, such as retirement accounts and the likes.

 Also, make sure you have a clear plan.
-Know what your ultimate goal is and break it down to smaller sets of goals to be able to achieve them easily.
+Know what your ultimate goal is and break it down into smaller sets of goals to be able to achieve them easily.

 And, last but not least, work on your mindset; know that you are capable of achieving anything if you have enough knowledge and the right mindset to go with it.
 Don’t listen to people who might tell you that this is a waste of time, or things like, “if it were that easy, everyone would be a millionaire.”